-The other main attraction there is wine -- specifically from the wineries in Hawke's Bay, now New Zealand's second-largest wine-producing region behind Marlborough.
-Take a tour out to some of the nearby wineries, or get an education in wine appreciation in Napier's own New Zealand Wine Centre.
-Otherwise, a stroll along the Marine Parade promenade, perhaps with a stop at a seafood restaurant, and a visit to the National Aquarium of New Zealand are choice ways to pass a pleasant day ashore.
+Hawke's Bay is New Zealand's second-largest wine-producing region -- behind Marlborough.
+Take a tour of nearby wineries, or get an education in wine appreciation in Napier's own New Zealand Wine Centre.
+Otherwise, choose to stroll along the Marine Parade promenade, perhaps with a stop at a seafood restaurant and a visit to the National Aquarium of New Zealand or the art gallery.

 English, with a distinct Kiwi accent, is the predominant language in Napier and all of New Zealand.

 Thanks to a wide variety of restaurants right in the center of town -- and voluminous Hawke's Bay-centric wine lists -- lunching in Napier is a tasty part of the port experience.
 Ethnic cuisine and seafood are among highlights to expect during a leisurely lunch in the shadows of Art Deco wonders.

 Kilim Cafe: Turkish cuisine is popular throughout New Zealand, and you can't go wrong with the Ottoman-inspired kebabs, falafel, hummus, dolmas and meze at Kilim Cafe.
 (193 Hastings Street; open 11 a.m. to 9 p.m.
 Sunday to Thursday and 11 a.m. to 9:30 p.m.
 Friday and Saturday)